 'Whether it’s moving your favourite occasional chair from your bedroom to your living room window, or reworking accents the simple practice of putting things in a new spot will bring a little excitement to a tired (and at the moment) much-seen room.'

-2. Display pictures with a fresh perspective
+14. Display pictures with a fresh perspective

-Whether your have a picture ledge (as I do) or a gallery wall of hanging frames, a quick reshuffle of positions makes all the difference.
+It's one of those jobs that we've probably all thought about for ages but just never get around to, but this simple living room idea is so satisfying.
+Whether you have a picture ledge or a gallery wall of hanging frames, a quick reshuffle of positions makes all the difference.
 Plus you can give them all a much-needed clean while you do so.
 Win, win.

-3. Divide a room
+15. Divide a room

-Nadine advises, ‘Another great way to create a feeling of space is to use furniture to divide your room.
-For an open plan living/dining room with sophisticated zones, try positioning your dining table at one end of the room.’
+Nadia recommends using furniture to divide your open-plan living room, giving the layout a refresh for free.
+'For an open plan living/dining room with sophisticated zones, try positioning your dining table at one end of the room,' she says.

 'Then create a clearly demarcated living area, by placing your sofa in the centre of the room facing the opposite direction.
-With a sideboard pushed flush against it’s back you will be able to create two areas for living and dining and your sideboard will also provide the perfect plinth to style up with lamps, books and accents to create a design-led look.'
+With a sideboard pushed flush against its back you will be able to create two areas for living and dining and your sideboard will also provide the perfect plinth to style up with lamps, books and accents to create a design-led look.'

-4. Move furniture away from walls
+16. Move furniture away from walls

 While we're moving furniture consider how to position it, for a fresh feel.
 We probably all have sofas and sideboards butted up against the walls and they've been that way since we moved in.
 And, yes, sometimes that's the only viable option and best use of space – but stylists say that is not always the best idea.

 17. Restyle shelves

 A simple practice, but a highly effective one for completely changing the look in any room.
-'Restyling your interior is the easiest way to give your space a new lease of life and the good news is that you don’t need to splash the cash to create a fresh new look,' says Nadine.
+'Restyling your interior is the easiest way to give your space a new lease of life and the good news is that you don’t need to splash the cash to create a fresh new look,' says Nadia.

 Clear the shelves, give everything a thorough dust and start to restyle how things were displayed.
 This is a great opportunity to declutter, to display items in a more organised and curated way.